okuvshynov/rlscout/README.md

 * which layers are distributed
 * which layers are cached locally
 * some layers (e.g. last few) are not cached at all.

+Example config:
+1. Everything from 0..40 is fully cached and distributed.
+How much data is it?
+Likely terabytes.
+2. At 35 we start full AB searches with small window.
+3. 40-60 are cached locally.

+If we start getting only a few new entries at level 35, start going to 34.
+Then, go to 33, etc?
+Why do we need that if we still share TT?
+Do we get more/less duplication this way?

 Generate even better data?
 When we have this whole thing running we can also keep collecting training data.